Please Leave us a new review

 The engine computer (ECM) monitors these oxygen sensors and controls the fuel delivery via the fuel injectors.
 If there is too much fuel remaining in the exhaust system the computer will shorten the length of time the injectors are on.
 When there is too little fuel remaining in the exhaust system the ECM will increase the time the injectors are on allowing more fuel.

-There are often multiple O2 sensors on a engine so that the computer can measure remaining fuel thought out the exhaust. the hot exhaust will continue to burn remaining fuel provided oxygen is present. a few common locations for O2 sensors are in the exhaust manifold know as up stream because they are before the catalytic converter and down stream after the catalytic converter in the exhaust pipe.
+There are often multiple O2 sensors on a engine so that the computer can measure remaining fuel thought out the exhaust. the hot exhaust will continue to burn remaining fuel provided oxygen is present in best pocket knife. a few common locations for O2 sensors are in the exhaust manifold know as up stream because they are before the catalytic converter and down stream after the catalytic converter in the exhaust pipe.

 www.oehq.com is your best source for Original equipment O2 sensors